 To learn to do this, pause for a second now.
 Sit or stand still.
 Breathe in and hold your breath for a count of three.
 Then let it out slowly and do the same again.

-Now bring your attention to what is happening around you in this present moment.
+Now bring your attention to what is happening around you.
 What can you see, hear, feel, taste, or smell?
-Describe it to yourself as if you were describing it to another person.
+Describe it as if you were describing it to another person.

-You can repeat this cycle as many times as you like.
-As you do so you are likely to notice three things:
+And as you do this you are likely to notice three things:

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.